-RSM US LLP ("RSM"), has been selected as the independent registered public accounting firm to audit the consolidated financial statements of the Company and its subsidiaries on and during the Company's fiscal year ending September 30, 2020.
-RSM was selected by the Audit Committee, and that selection was ratified by a majority of the Board, including all of the Independent Directors, by a vote cast in person.
+RSM has been selected as the independent registered public accounting firm to audit the consolidated financial statements of the Company and its subsidiaries on and during the Company's fiscal year ending September 30, 2023.
+RSM was selected by the Audit Committee, and that selection was ratified by a majority of the Board, including all of the Independent Directors, by a vote cast during the Company's most recent Board meeting.
 This selection is subject to ratification or rejection by the Stockholders of the Company.
 The Company does not know of any direct or indirect financial interest of RSM in the Company.
-Representative(s) of RSM will attend the Meeting and will have the opportunity to make a statement if they desire to do so and will be available to answer questions.
+Representative(s) of RSM will attend the Annual Meeting and will have the opportunity to make a statement if they desire to do so and will be available to answer questions.